zejiang-unsw/zejiang-unsw.github.io/_pages/about.md

 ## Selected Journal Publications
 Jiang, Z., Johnson, F., & Sharma, A. (2021).
 Why uncertainty matters?
 A new alternative to project drought for future climates. *submitted to Water Resources Research, under review*.

 Jiang, Z., Sharma, A., & Johnson, F. (2021).
-Variable transformations in the spectral domain – Implications for hydrologic forecasting. *submitted to Journal of Hydrology, under review*.
+Variable transformations in the spectral domain – Implications for hydrologic forecasting. *Journal of Hydrology*, 126816. [link](https://doi.org/10.1016/j.jhydrol.2021.126816)

 Jiang, Z., Rashid, M. M., Johnson, F., & Sharma, A. (2020).
 A wavelet-based tool to modulate variance in predictors: An application to predicting drought anomalies. *Environmental Modelling & Software*, 104907. [link](https://doi.org/10.1016/j.envsoft.2020.104907)